nataliamadridb/281-Assignments/Week 4/Idea 1_NMB.md

 In modern macroeconomic models, particularly Heterogeneous Agent New Keynesian (HANK) models, the transmission of monetary policy is shaped by differences in wealth, income, and marginal propensities to consume (MPCs) across households (Auclert, 2019; Kaplan et al., 2018).
 However, these models often treat information frictions homogeneously.
 For example, Auclert, Rognlie, and Straub (2020) assume in their benchmark model that all $g$ households share the same degree of inattention to aggregate conditions, parameterized by a common sticky expectations parameter $\theta$.
 This $\theta$ governs the probability that a household does not update its beliefs about the macroeconomy in a given period.
 While the model allows for rich heterogeneity in income, wealth, and marginal propensities to consume (MPCs), the expectation-updating process is homogeneous across households.
 This simplifies the analysis of monetary policy transmission but abstracts from empirically observed differences in how households perceive and react to aggregate shocks.

 In reality, expectations vary dramatically across households.
 Empirical work shows that households—who tend to be less informed than professional forecasters—update their expectations less frequently and less accurately (Coibion and Gorodnichenko, 2015).
 Further evidence (D’Acunto et al., 2019) links this inattention to socioeconomic characteristics such as low income and education.
-Then, my research question would be: **does heterogeneity in expectation updating amplify or dampen the inequality effects of monetary policy?**
+Then, my research question would be: **does heterogeneity in expectation updating across households amplify or mitigate the distributional effects of monetary policy?**

 ---